 *All season long* If you've always enjoyed scavenger hunts for colorful eggs around Easter time, we've upped the ante with an island-wide search for orbs of an even more precious kind with the Glass Float Project.

-This will be the sixth year for the search, which begins in early June and continues until all the floats have been found.
-550 glass floats (orbs about the size of an orange) lay hidden on the island’s beaches and Greenway trails – most them clear glass, but a special few (17 to be exact, since it’s 2017) in prettier colors, plus one made entirely of gold leaf.
-Each of these numbered floats is handcrafted, numbered and stamped by glass artist Eben Horton (www.ebenhortonglass.com), who came up with the idea for the interactive public art installation.
+This will be the ninth year for the search and this year the hunt will begin July 11th.
+The floats go out throughout the year and the hunt is continuous.
+550 glass floats (orbs about the size of an orange) will lay hidden on the island’s beaches and Greenway trails – most them clear glass, but a special few (20 to be exact, since it’s 2020) in beautiful colors and patterns.
+Each of these floats is handcrafted, numbered and stamped with a 'Block Island' by glass artist Eben Horton (www.ebenhortonglass.com), who came up with the idea for the interactive public art installation.

-If you go searching, a couple of hints: floats will be hidden on the beaches above the high tide mark (but never in the dunes, or up the side of bluffs) and on the Greenway Trails (within one foot of either side of the trail).
-Maps of the island (and searching advice) can be found at the Welcome Center across from the ferry docks.
+If you go searching, a couple of hints: floats will be hidden on the beaches above the high tide mark (but never in the dunes, or up the side of bluffs) and on the Greenway Trails (watch out for poison ivy and be respectful of private property!).
+Maps of the island can be found at the Welcome Center across from the ferry docks.
 Happy hunting!

 TO REGISTER A FLOAT PLEASE GO TO www.blockislandinfo.com/glass-float-project